custom home designer in Greenville SC | Upstate SC, Sc midlands & Western NC

 3. Builders are left to interpret missing details.

-4. Decisions get pushed into the construction phase.
+4. Decisions get pushed into the construction phase, where they’re the most expensive

 How We Help

-We help you work through those decisions upfront so the design fits your property, supports accurate pricing, and gives your builder clear direction.
+We help you make those decisions upfront so your custom home design fits your property, supports accurate pricing, and gives your builder clear direction.